neinteractiveliterature/intercode/README.md

 * [File an issue or feature request here](https://github.com/neinteractiveliterature/issues)
 * [Email Nat Budin](mailto:natbudin@gmail.com).

+# Code of Conduct

+Participants in the Intercode project are expected to follow the Contributor Covenant.
+For details, [see CODE_OF_CONDUCT.md](https://github.com/neinteractiveliterature/intercode/blob/master/CODE_OF_CONDUCT.md).

 # License

 Intercode 2 is released under the terms and conditions of the MIT license.
 Please see the LICENSE file for the full legalese.